jaenwawe/peerShoopping/README.md

 # README

+ADD boootstrap form

+- to sign in
+- sale

+remove padding/boxe

+- about
+  jwt endcde

+-redux

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 -Bootstrap React v5.13 see cmd below from https://react-bootstrap.github.io/getting-started/introduction npm install react-bootstrap bootstrap@5.1.3

 - Ruby version
   Ruby 2.7.4p191 (2021-07-07 revision a21a3b7d23) [x86_64-darwin20]